deib-polimi/renoir/README.md

 Noir converts each job into a dataflow graph of operators and groups them in blocks.
 Blocks contain a sequence of operors which process the data sequentially without repartitioning it.
 They are the deployment unit used by the system and can be distributed and executed on multiple systems.

-The common layout of a Noir program starts with the creation of a `StreamEnvironment`, then one or more `Source`s are initialised creating a `Stream`.
+The common layout of a Noir program starts with the creation of a `StreamContext`, then one or more `Source`s are initialised creating a `Stream`.
 The graph of operators is composed using the methods of the `Stream` object, which follow a similar approach to Rust's `Iterator` trait allowing ergonomically define a processing workflow through method chaining.

 ### Examples